-I have done it all – selling at craft fairs, local markets, large fairs and even fashion week.
+I have done it all - selling at craft shows, local markets, large fairs, and even fashion week.
 No matter how big or small the venue, I think the route to success is the same.
-It all boils down to being prepared, having a great product, being your best self on the day and a bit of luck.
+It all boils down to being prepared, having a great handmade product, being your best self on the day, and a bit of luck.

 How to Succeed Selling at Craft Fairs

-Did I say the word position enough times?
-When selling at craft fairs and markets your position counts.
-Often organizers will tell you that all spots are the same but they are not (sorry organizers but it is true!)
+Can I say the word position enough times?
+When selling at craft fairs, trade shows and markets, your position counts.
+Often organizers will tell you that all spots are the same, but they are not (sorry, organizers, but it is true!)
 If possible, check out the venue ahead of time and notice where the traffic naturally flows.

 Often spots at an intersection will have 2 directions of traffic and can increase your chance of success dramatically.
 Craft fair success, among many other things, is a numbers game.